charmparticle/mpdstreamplay/README.md

   * Display album art
   * Display song info
   * Works locally, on a LAN, or over an ssh connection
-  * able to toggle full-screen display.
+  * Able to toggle full-screen display.
 Simply touch the album art to toggle full-screen status.

 Get started: